tuesdaybornwhale/tuesdaybornwhale.github.io/content/posts/axiom_jigsaws.md

 Finally, there's some properties that a probability function should really have.
 Suppose that there are two  events which are *mutually exclusive*, that is to say that one happening means the other cannot.
 For example, 'the die rolled an even number' and 'the die rolled an odd number' are mutually exclusive.
 The probability that one of these two events happens should be the sum of the probabilities that each one of them happens.

-There are many other properties we would like our function to have, such as the probability of A should be one minus the probability of 'not A.' Fortunately, many of these properties can be derived from the properties we had already stated above, so we won't have to explictly state them in our axioms.
+There are many other properties we would like our function to have, such as the probability of A should be one minus the probability of 'not A.' Fortunately, many of these properties can be derived from those we have already stated above, so we won't have to explictly state them.
 Ideally, our axiomatic system should be simple, minimalistic and avoid logically 'repeating' itself.

 ### Kolmogorov's axioms